UMD-Summer-2021-ASR/quizzr-server/README.md

 **Question Selectors:** Navigate to the page `/recordquestion/` for questions to record or the `/answerquestion/` for questions to answer.
 Unprocessed Audio Batch Request: Navigate to the page `/audio/unprocessed/`. \
-**Processed Audio POST Request:** Navigate to the page `/processedaudiotest/` and fill in the fields in the resulting GUI.
-You will need to refer to the MongoDB Quizzr Atlas to get the Google Drive File ID.
+**Processed Audio POST Request:** ~~Navigate to the page `/processedaudiotest/` and fill in the fields in the resulting GUI.
+You will need to refer to the MongoDB Quizzr Atlas to get the Google Drive File ID.~~ This test has lost its functionality due to changes in the accepted argument format.